 The Website: The practice is the owner/operator of the domain and website, the Website, TulsaCounseling.net, which presents the Practice to the public.

 The Counselor: The Counselor of the Practice [Morrow Counseling & Psychotherapy, PLLC] is Alina I. Morrow, a Licensed Professional Counselor in the state of Oklahoma, License 5106.
-She is a LPC-Supervisor, a Certified Anger Management Specialist Level II, and a Certified Grief Counselor.
+She is a LPC-Supervisor, a Certified Anger Management Specialist Level II, a Certified Grief Counselor, and a Certified Clinical Trauma Professional.

 Services: Through the Practice, the Counselor is licensed, insured, and authorized to provide counseling services, known as Service, or Services, or the Service, to anyone within the state boundaries of Oklahoma.